Housing and Property

 As a landlord, you can evict a tenant for one of the following projects:

-For more information, see our article on eviction of the tenant.
+For more information, see our article on Eviction.

 Temporarily relocating the tenant during major work